malaria-atlas-project/generic-mbg/README.rst

 * ``-n`` or ``--n-bins`` : The number of bins to use in the histogram from which quantiles are computed.
 Large values are good, but use up more system memory.
 Decrease this if you see memory errors.
+Defaults to 100.

 * ``-b`` or ``--bufsize`` : The number of buffer pixels to render around the edges of the continents.
 Set to zero unless the ``raster-thin`` option is greater than 1.
 The buffer will not be very good.
 In general, if you want a buffer you're better off making your own in ArcView rather than using this option.
+Defaults to 0.

 * ``-q`` or ``--quantiles`` : A string containing the quantiles you want.
 For example, ``'0.25 0.5 0.75'`` would map the lower and upper quartiles and the medial.
 Default is